Connect with others who understand.

 See answer

-5 Things To Know About MS Treatments and Hair Loss
+Does MS Cause Hair Loss?
+5 Facts To Know About MS Treatments and Thinning

-In addition, being diagnosed with MS and worrying about how this condition will affect your life can be a traumatic experience — and stress may cause hair loss.
-In fact, hair loss itself can be distressing and affect one’s emotional well-being.
+In addition, being diagnosed with MS — and worrying about how this condition will affect your life — can be a traumatic experience.
+This emotional stress may also cause hair loss.
+In fact, hair loss itself can be distressing and affect one’s mental well-being.

-People living with MS need to learn about hair loss and why it might happen.
 Understanding possible connections between MS and hair loss may help you determine the source of your thinning hair, find ways to address it, and improve your quality of life.
-Read on for five things to know about MS and hair loss.
+Here are five things to know about MS and hair loss.

 1. Hair Thinning Can Be a Side Effect of Disease-Modifying Therapies

-Certain categories of medications used to treat MS are known to sometimes cause hair thinning or hair loss as a side effect.
-For example, hair loss can occur with certain disease-modifying therapies (DMTs) approved by the U.S. Food and Drug Administration (FDA) to treat relapsing MS. FDA-approved DMTs include:
+Certain categories of medications are known to sometimes cause hair thinning or hair loss as a side effect.
+For example, hair loss can occur with certain disease-modifying therapies (DMTs) approved by the U.S. Food and Drug Administration (FDA) to treat relapsing MS.

 Hair thinning can be a side effect of some MS medications, such as disease-modifying therapies.
 This type of hair loss is usually temporary.
 (Adobe Stock)

-Although researchers have reported that approximately one-third of people taking interferon-beta medications during studies experienced hair loss, teriflunomide seems to be most commonly associated with hair thinning.
+Although researchers have reported that interferon-beta medications and other DMTs have led to hair loss, teriflunomide (Aubagio) seems to be most commonly associated with hair thinning.
 “Thinking about starting Aubagio.
 Heard Aubagio has many side effects — diarrhea, headaches, hair thinning, and more,” wrote one MyMSTeam member.

-2. Other Treatments for MS May Cause Hair Loss
+2. Other Medications Used for Multiple Sclerosis May Cause Hair Loss

-Medications that cause immunosuppression (weakening of the immune system) may also lead to problems with hair thinning or loss.
+Medications that weaken the immune system — called immunosuppressives — may also lead to problems with hair thinning or loss.
 These treatments calm the overactive immune system that causes inflammation (the typical sign of relapse) or treat MS symptoms.
-Some of these drugs are routinely used to treat MS but are not approved specifically for MS.
+Some of these drugs are routinely used to treat MS but aren’t approved specifically for MS.

 Medications sometimes used to treat MS, such as immunosuppressants, can damage hair follicles, leading to hair loss or thinning.
 (Adobe Stock)

-3. Treating Another Condition Could Cause Hair Loss
+3. Drugs for Another Condition Could Cause Hair Loss

-Some medications in your MS treatment plan could cause hair loss or thinning, but another commonly prescribed medication might be the more likely reason.
-Many people with MS experience depression or related mood disorders, and antidepressant medications can cause hair loss within the first three months of starting treatment.
-Examples of antidepressants associated with hair loss include bupropion (Wellbutrin), fluoxetine (Prozac), and sertraline (Zoloft).
-Hair typically grows back within a few months after stopping treatment.
+Certain medications in your MS treatment plan could cause hair loss or thinning, but another common medication might also be the reason.
+Many people with MS experience depression or related mood disorders.
+Certain antidepressant medications can cause hair loss within the first three months of starting treatment.
+Hair regrowth usually occurs within a few months after stopping treatment.

-The related hair loss is typically not permanent, and your hair will grow back once the medication is stopped or when treatment ends.
+The related hair loss is typically not permanent.
+Often, hair growth will resume once the medication is stopped or when treatment ends.

-4. Your Hair Loss Might Stem From a Condition — but Not MS
+4. Your Hair Loss Might Stem From Another Health Condition

 Other medical conditions that can cause hair loss include: